funplaygroup/DotConnect/README.md

     -   Run `yarn allow-scripts auto` to update the `allow-scripts` configuration automatically.
 This config determines whether the package's install/postinstall scripts are allowed to run.
 Review each new package to determine whether the install script needs to run or not, testing if necessary.
     -   Unfortunately, `yarn allow-scripts auto` will behave inconsistently on different platforms. macOS and Windows users may see extraneous changes relating to optional dependencies.

-### Architecture

-To get a better understanding of the internal architecture of this app take a look at [this diagram](https://github.com/MetaMask/metamask-mobile/blob/main/architecture.svg).

-### Storybook

-We have begun documenting our components using storybook please read the [Documentation Guidelines](./storybook/DOCUMENTATION_GUIDELINES.md) to get up and running.